ibexus-platform/ibexus-connector/README.md

 - **Integration with secret managers** so far, AWS Secrets Manager and local file storage are implemented
 - **Integrated sandbox** for testing and development, use the integrated sandbox environment to simulate all interactions locally

+## How to connect to the IBEXUS platform

 You can use IBEXUS Connector in one of two ways:

-- Command line tool: use IBEXUS Connector as a command line utility for testing and development.
+- **Command line tool** use IBEXUS Connector as a command line utility for testing and development.
 Secrets are stored on your filesystem, do not use for production.
-- REST API: run the IBEXUS Connector as a docker container image in your environment and use it to connect to the IBEXUS platform.
+- **REST API** run the IBEXUS Connector as a docker container image in your environment and use it to connect to the IBEXUS platform.

 ## Download and installation